 Ryan is a first-year student at Wheaton College studying physics and biochemistry.
 He is passionate about medical science and helping people.
 He grew up in Northborough, MA, and graduated from Algonquin Regional High School with honors in 2021.
 He co-founded GSA Link, Inc. in 2018 and has become an advocate for LGBT youth.
 He is a competitive ski racer, and in his free time, he enjoys playing guitar, art and hanging out with his friends.

 Jake has been with Linked Mentoring from the very beginning & is so grateful for this community.
-He graduated from Clark University in 2020, and now also works with Reach Out & Read as the National Program Coordinator.
+Growing up in Western MA, he graduated from Clark University in 2020, and currently lives in Baltimore, MD.
+He also works with Reach Out & Read as the National Program Coordinator.
+With passions in leadership training and development, Jake seeks to find innovative and accessible ways to co-create systems of sharing knowledge.
 In his free time, he enjoys hiking, reading, writing poetry, and spending time with friends.
-Talk to him about Lorde’s album Melodrama, how internet, tech, and social media shape our society, or niche reality T.V.

 Jaclyn currently serves as a Development Associate for GSA Link, INC, where she helps with grant writing and the financial development of the organization.
 She received her Bachelor of Science from Suffolk University in Government and has previous professional experience with non-profits and political campaigns.
 Her work at GSA Link, INC is one that she hopes will lead to the growth and longevity of the organization so that we can provide a space she wishes she had growing up.